deniseycchang/Band-FBlikes/README.md

 * Band selection: Top 100 artists of all time from Rolling Stone + my knowledge to pick bands.
 The list is stored in `Band_debutYr.csv`.
 * Web Scraping: Scraping the Facebook fan page for the number of Facebook likes since it is dynamic.
   - The facebook fan page is "https://www.facebook.com/" + [band name] + "/".
 No space or "/" included in [band name].
-  - Since the number of likes is right before the words “people like”, search the string “people like” and count few characters before to get the number.
+  - Since the number of likes is right before the words “people like”, search the string “people like this” and count few characters before to get the number.